Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 This upper came with an included ACME Machine 17-inch free-floated handguard and phosphate gas block.

-To round it off, the upper came with an ACME Machine ambidextrous charging handle and phosphate 3-port muzzle device to tame recoil.
+To round it off, the upper came with an ACME Machine ambidextrous charging handle and a phosphate 3-port muzzle device to tame recoil.

 acme100